KunalGuha12/AWS_Resource_Dashboard/README.md

 GET

-Returns all AWS resource statuses
+Fetch current AWS resource data

-Sample Response:
+🧾 Sample Output:

 {
-  "EC2": [{"id": "i-012345", "type": "t2.micro", "state": "running"}],
+  "EC2": [{"id": "i-0abcd1234", "type": "t3.micro", "state": "running"}],
-  "RDS": [{"id": "mydb", "state": "available"}], "Lambda": [{"name": "my-function", "state": "Active"}], "ECS": [{"name": "cluster-name", "status": "ACTIVE"}] }
+  "RDS": [{"id": "prod-db", "state": "available"}], "Lambda": [{"name": "handler-fn", "state": "Active"}], "ECS": [{"name": "cluster-a", "status": "ACTIVE"}]
+}

-🙇‍♂️ Author
+👨‍💻 Author

-Kunal Guha📧 [kunalguh2003@gmail.com]  🔗 LinkedIn/GitHub/Portfolio
+Kunal Guha 📫 kunalguh2003@gmail.com.com🔗 GitHub

-📃 License
+📝 License

-This project is licensed under the MIT License.
+Licensed under the MIT License — Use it.
+Tweak it.
+Share it.

-✨ Have suggestions or improvements?
-Feel free to fork and PR!
+🌟 Star, Fork & Contribute

+✨ If this project made your cloud journey easier:

+⭐ Star this repo to support the project

+🍴 Fork it to add new ideas or improvements

+📬 Submit issues or pull requests

+“Build dashboards that do more than display — they inspire.” 🚀